-May the same project director or producer submit an application for two different projects at the same time?
+May an applicant submit multiple proposals with the same project director at the same time?

 Yes.
 In each application clearly explain how you would allocate your time if you were awarded more than one grant.
 Overlapping project costs between two or more applications for federal funding and/or approved federal award budgets is not permitted.